 The Gaggia Classic Pro is a semi-automatic machine that has several limitations, yet this hasn’t stopped a dedicated fanbase from continuing to buy them.
-Read on to understand why we think the Gaggia Classic Pro is an excellent choice for a particular coffee enthusiast, including espresso lovers like us, and why others should look at alternatives.
+Read on to understand why we think the Gaggia Classic Pro is still an excellent choice in 2022 for a particular coffee enthusiast, including espresso lovers like us, and why others should look at alternatives.

 Summary Up Front

-The Gaggia Classic Pro will make great espresso, froth milk reasonably well, but not do both at the same time.
+The Gaggia Classic Pro out of the. box can make great espresso, froth milk reasonably well, but not do both at the same time.
 It has a robust and simple stainless steel build quality and has a thriving secondary market for add-ons and upgrades, and is pretty easy to re-sell when the time comes.

 Choose it if you want an affordable entry into making espresso, wish to have a separate grinder, and don’t need to make many milk-based drinks in quick succession.